isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 1. the selected file row should be visibly distinguished from the other non-selected rows.
 Additionally, clicking on the arrow-in-square should open a new tab to view the file in Laserfiche.
 1. the breadcrumb navigation links should take us to the named locations.

+### Use Documentation to set up Admin Configuration Page
+Prerequisites
+- the SharePoint package (.sppkg) file must already be installed to SharePoint.
+- follow the instructions in the README.md for running locally

+Steps:
+1. Follow the instructions in the [Documentation](https://laserfiche.github.io/laserfiche-sharepoint-integration/docs/admin-documentation/add-app-to-sp-site) for setting up the Admin Configuration Page.

+Expected Results:
+- Instructions in documentation are clear and effective
+- a SharePoint page containing the admin configuration web part is created

+### Test Functionality of admin configuration web part
+Prerequisites:
+- the admin configuration web part must exist in a SharePoint Page
+- finish testing the functionality of the repository explorer web part

+Steps:
+1. Go to the Profiles tab and click the `Add Profile` button.
+1. Name the Profile `Example Profile Name`, do not select a template, select the Folder which you created in the functionality test of the Repository Explorer web part as the destination folder, and choose `Leave a copy of the file in SharePoint` for the `After import` behavior.
+Click the Save button.
+1. Go to the Profile Mapping tab and click the `Add` button.
+1. Select `Document` for the SharePoint Content Type and select `Example Profile Name` for the `Laserfiche Profile`.
+Click the floppy disk icon to save.

+Expected Results:
+1. Something resembling the following Profile Editor appears: [Could Not Display Image](./assets/profileCreator.png)
+1. You should get a Success dialog, and then get returned to the `Profiles Tab`, where the new profile should be visible.